bivek520/Portfolio/README.md

-# To Do List
+# Purpose

-An Android "to-do list" application built for my CS 441 - Mobile App Development course.
+Built to display my info and my project

+Check out my portfolio on https://bivek520.github.io/Portfolio/

 # What I Learned

-* Developed a user interface within the xml file using RelativeLayout, ListView, EditText, & Button.
+* Built the page using HTML
-* Implemented functinality to the UI: onCreate, onAddItem, setupListViewListener, readItems, & writeItems.
+* Implemented CSS to describe the style of the webpage
-* Integrated setOnItemLongClickListener to remove items from the list.